pocka/macana/docs/en/Internals/Glossary.md

 ## Document metadata

 Properties describing a *document* or a *document directory* required for generating a website.
-*Document metadata* consists of a *document name*, *document title*, whether the document is default document, and language of the document or the document directory.
+*Document metadata* contains those properties:

+- *Document name*
+- *Document title*
+- Whether the document is the default document of Vault
+- Language (optional)
+- Creation date-time (optional)
+- Update date-time (optional)

 ## Document name